Fact sheet: Confined Aquatic Disposal and Engineered Containment Facilities—Sediments

 Notes:

 Knowledge of currents, wave action, and tidal patterns is required to estimate the potential loss of sediment and capping materials into the overlying water.
-Consider consulting a professional hydrologist, hydrogeologist, or environmental/water-resource engineer to develop an overview of site conditions.

 Applications

-• off-site disposal facilities are not a feasible consideration, based on facility limitations, location, or cost;
+• Offsite disposal facilities are not a feasible consideration based on facility limitations, location, or cost.

-• on-site terrestrial or semiaquatic/subaquatic capping is restricted or not feasible (such as when alterations to navigable depths are restricted);
+• On-site terrestrial or semiaquatic/subaquatic capping is restricted or not feasible (such as when alterations to navigable depths are restricted).

-• a suitable natural depression exists near the required dredge/excavation site, or a suitable location exists to create a subaquatic depression or an ECF;
+• A suitable natural depression exists near the required dredge/excavation site, or a suitable location exists to create a subaquatic depression or an ECF.

-• future site use (navigation, flood control) and expected infrastructure planning (piers, pilings, buried cables) are compatible with the CAD cell or ECF.
+• Future site use (navigation, flood control) and expected infrastructure planning (piers, pilings, buried cables) are compatible with the CAD cell or ECF.

 Treatment type